greg-raven/Department-21/_drafts/funnies.md

 Mr. Sherman: What have you got, a Toshiba?
 No, mine isn’t compatible.

 Mr. Franklin: Hello, PCs Philadelphia?
 What does it mean when the floppy drive buzzes?
-OK, I’ll hold…
+OK, I’ll hold …

 Mr. Livingston: The “In Congress” part here at the top; have you thought about blowing that up really big and maybe centering it in 72 point Helvetica?

 Mr. Jefferson: Not a bad idea.
 Aw, nuts!
 Word macro virus!
 I can’t save the file.

 Mr. Franklin: That’s all right, Thomas.
 We can manage.
-Here, borrow my quill pen…
+Here, borrow my quill pen …

 ------